fjall-rs/fjall/README.md

 ## Durability

 To support different kinds of workloads, Fjall is agnostic about the type of durability your application needs.
 After writing data (`insert`, `remove` or committing a write batch), you can choose to call [`Keyspace::persist`](https://docs.rs/fjall/latest/fjall/struct.Keyspace.html#method.persist) which takes a [`PersistMode`](https://docs.rs/fjall/latest/fjall/enum.PersistMode.html) parameter.
-By default every 1000ms data is fsynced *asynchronously*.
-Also when dropped, the keyspace will try to persist the journal synchronously.
+By default, any operation will flush to OS buffers, but not to disk.
+This is in line with RocksDB's default durability.
+Also, when dropped, the keyspace will try to persist the journal synchronously.

 ## Multithreading, Async and Multiprocess